ALBUQUERQUE (CONTD.) AND SANTA FE, NEW MEXICO

 Not that is is so small as to miss it, but, like many towns around here, all the houses and buildings are low (two storey) and sympathetically colored earthy reddish brown, perfectly camouflaged against the arid henna hued background.
 The effect of this wonderful tradition of tonal painting is that the human impact on the view is completely negated, impressively blending into its natural environment.
 Well done planners and citizens.

-Before we left Albuquerque we took a couple of last minute trips.
-We took the cable car, locally known conversely as 'The Tramway', to the crest of the Sandia Mountains that look down on the city.
+But before we left Albuquerque we took a couple of last minute trips which we would like to recommend.
+We boarded the cable car, locally known conversely as 'The Tramway', to the crest of the Sandia Mountains that look down on the city.
 The spectacular 2.7 mile ride, or 'flight' as they proudly call it, covers the longest single span in the US and is the world's third longest.
 It was built in 1966 and makes over 10,000 trips per year.
 Once at the top, at over 10,378ft, you can enjoy the panoramic view of Albuquerque and the 11,000 square miles of 'desertscape' beyond.
 If you feel like it, you can choose to yomp one of the long treks along the ridges.
 When there is snow around, you can struggle up there with your skis, poles, boots, hat, goggles, and your fake fur snow-bunny accoutrements and elegantly slide down the other side.
 Early 2019, a much-needed new restaurant will be opening.
 Not being trekkers and without the succor of warm gluhwein and raclette in a local hostelry, we just took a quick look around then boarded same cable car as we came up in to go down again.
 Yo-yo tourists, that's us on this occasion.
 Been there, seen that.

 The Albuquerque 'Tramway'